Bap Kennedy: Personal life

 Martin Christopher Kennedy was born on 17 June 1962 to Lily and Jim Kennedy.

 He was the brother of Brian Kennedy.
 The family grew up on the Falls Road, Belfast, in the 1970s, where he got his nickname of Bap, as a childhood reference to the rolls (or "baps") of bread sold by local firm Kennedy's Bakery.

 Kennedy grew up in West Belfast at the height of the Troubles, and his close friend and 10 Past 7 manager Mark Kelly,MBE lost both legs in a no-warning bomb in Belfast in 1976.

 Kennedy left Northern Ireland in 1985 and worked as a labourer on building sites in London prior to becoming a professional musician.
 While living in England, Kennedy became a qualified diamond gemmologist, accredited by the Gemmological Association of Great Britain.

 In 2007, Kennedy moved back to his native Northern Ireland.
 Shortly after returning, Kennedy hosted a songwriting workshop, where he met author and former lawyer Brenda Boyd, who was participating in the workshop.
 The two soon became a couple, and they were married in 2008.
 Brenda, who has written several advice books for parents of children with autism and Asperger syndrome, has since sung backing vocals on four of Kennedy's albums – Howl On, The Sailor's Revenge, Let's Start Again and Reckless Heart – and was also a regular member of Kennedy's live band, as his bass guitarist and backing singer.

 Through his marriage to Brenda, Kennedy was also stepfather to Christine White and Kenneth Hall, who is also an author, having written about his experience as a child with Asperger syndrome in Asperger Syndrome, the Universe and Everything.
-As a result of his family's links with autism and Asperger's syndrome, Kennedy became co-patron (with his wife) of the charity Autism NI in 2010.
-Kennedy later revealed on his blog that he too had been diagnosed with Asperger's Syndrome, which he credited as being "the engine of [his] creativity".
+As a result of his family's links with autism and Asperger syndrome, Kennedy became co-patron (with his wife) of the charity Autism NI in 2010.
+Kennedy later revealed on his blog that he too had been diagnosed with Asperger syndrome, which he credited as being "the engine of [his] creativity".
 Outside of music, Kennedy had a keen interest in the Apollo space program, which would be the inspiration for Kennedy's 2009 album Howl On.